dreadnaut/vim-bargreybars/README.md

 The plugin relies on a C library that modifies the window attributes.
 It is heavily inspired by [gvimfullscreen](https://github.com/leonid-shevtsov/gvimfullscreen_win32), and compatible with it.
 Source code for the library is included in the `dll` directory.

-The x86 dll in the repository is built with the [Visual C++ 2015 Build Tools](http://landinghub.visualstudio.com/visual-cpp-build-tools).
-The code also compiles as x64.
+The x86 and x64 DLLs in the repository were built with the [Visual C++ 2019 Build Tools](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=BuildTools).

-Choose your target environment by opening the correct Visual C++ command prompt, then build the dll file with `nmake`, the included batch script, _or_ the command below —I like options.
+Choose your target environment by opening the correct Visual C++ command prompt, then run the matching batch file, or one of the commands below.

 ```
+# x86
+cl.exe /LD bargreybars.c Gdi32.lib User32.lib /Fe: bargreybars32.dll
+# x64
-cl.exe /LD bargreybars.c Gdi32.lib User32.lib
+cl.exe /LD bargreybars.c Gdi32.lib User32.lib /Fe: bargreybars64.dll
 ```